What is Temporal Method?

 Once you apply the temporal rate method, you update income-generating assets on the balance sheet and the related profit-and-loss statement items by using the historical exchange rates of transaction dates or from the date that the organization last assessed the fair market price of the account.
 You acknowledge this adjustment as current earnings.

 This has been a guide to what is Temporal Method.
-Here we discuss temporal method examples with item wise treatment.
-Here we also discuss its Temporal method applications, advantages, and disadvantages.
+Here we discuss temporal method examples along with its applications, advantages, and disadvantages.
 You can learn more about accounting from the following articles –

 - Financial Assets Types